 When Faculty Are Contacted by An Employer

 If you are contacted by an employer, please pass that information on to the CPI so we can offer that employer access to our entire range of services.
-If you are interested in having employers speak to your classes, present case studies, or meet one-on-one with your students, contact Debra Cruz.
+If you are interested in having employers speak to your classes, present case studies, or meet one-on-one with your students, contact the CPI staff.